Adhesive Application

 Epoxy adhesives

-They are bicomponent adhesives that react after mixing the 2 parts.
-The reaction is quite slow and the parts that stick together must be held together (clamped) until the reaction is complete.
-The result is a very durable solder.
-There are variants that can only be used for indoor soldering and variants that can also be used for outdoor soldering.
+They are two-component adhesives that react after mixing the two parts.
+The reaction is quite slow, and the parts that are bonded must be held together (clamped) until the reaction is complete.
+The end result is a very durable bond.
+There are versions that can only be used for indoor bonding and versions that can also be used for outdoor bonding.

-If you decide to do such work in your garden, don't forget to choose an adhesive with very good resistance to moisture, weather and solar radiation.
-If you buy laminated beams or posts, don't forget to make sure that the glue used for gluing is outdoor resistant.
-And always protect the wood with oil or exterior-resistant varnishes to prolong the life of the work as long as possible.
+If you decide to do this type of work in the garden, remember to choose an adhesive with very good resistance to moisture, weather and solar radiation.
+If you are buying beams or laminated posts, remember to make sure that the adhesive used for gluing is weather-resistant.
+And always protect the wood with oil or exterior-resistant varnishes to prolong the life of the work as much as possible.

 pergolas